stunpayne/stripe-connect-integration/README.md

 Can be improved:
-1. I've received an email to verify my email on Stripe.
+I've received an email to verify my email on Stripe.
 On the dashboard that appears after login, I wonder why verifying the email is the fourth step instead of the first.

 <img width="904" alt="Screen Shot 2021-04-02 at 1 44 06 PM" src="https://user-images.githubusercontent.com/13269259/113444425-808eb100-93b9-11eb-9086-884408cbe70b.png">

 As a user, I understand that this is to reduce friction but it makes me question what the impact of delaying the verification would be.
 Having an explanation about that - such as "You can go ahead and get started with your Stripe Integration but would need to verify your email before going live.
 This is needed so that we know it's really you and can send you important information." -  would help.
-Nonetheless, I go ahead and verify my email which is simple enough to do.

 <ins>Change business name</ins>
+What I did:
-I'm not a fan of the "New Business" name on my account.
-So I go ahead and hover over it.
+Saw "New Business" name on my account and tried to change it

+What went well:
 Seeing the "Edit" option right there with a simple way to change my name feels great!
 Also, writing a generic name like that is a good way to nudge users to actually edit that info - it employs the basic necessity of humans to fix low hanging fruits they spot.

 <img width="198" alt="Screen Shot 2021-04-02 at 1 49 58 PM" src="https://user-images.githubusercontent.com/13269259/113444868-52f63780-93ba-11eb-8a1a-0e82091f2c80.png">

-I apply my right-brain skills and choose the name "ArtIsOn" as a pun on "artisan", feel good about myself and move on :)
+I apply my right-brain skills, choose the name "ArtIsOn" as a pun on "artisan", feel good about myself and move on :)

 ### Exploring dashboard
 <ins>Scanning the Home Page</ins>